Bringing success back with horse racing and casino

-In 2011 Pennsylvania passed New Jersey to become the second biggest gambling state in America behind Nevada.
+In 2011 Pennsylvania passed New Jersey to become the second-biggest gambling state in America behind Nevada.
 But ominously, that year Ohio passed legislation allowing casino gambling.
 When Buckeye State casinos began opening in 2012 the revenue at Presque Isle sagged by 18 percent.

 Then came an internal challenge.
 In 2012 the Gaming Control Board issued its seventh and final racino license to backers of a proposed Lawrence Downs harness track outside of New Castle, less than 90 miles from Erie.
-MTR has sued to stop Lawrence Downs, claiming its existence wold siphon away Presque Isle gamblers to such an extent the Commonwealth would be better served locating the track elsewhere.
+MTR has sued to stop Lawrence Downs, claiming its existence would siphon away Presque Isle gamblers to such an extent the Commonwealth would be better served locating the track elsewhere.

 The matter is still being adjudicated as of early 2014.

 Presque Isle produces by far the least revenue of any of Pennsylvania’s six operating racinos.
 Even in the good times, the return would be only half of what was expected of the other tracks.